giorgiocipolloni/giorgiocipolloni.github.io/_pages/about.md

   - /about.html
 ---

-After obtaining my PhD 2021 under the supervision of [László Erdős](https://ist.ac.at/en/research/erdoes-group/) at the *Institute of Science and Technology Austria*, since September 2021 I have been a research fellow at the [Princeton Center for Theoretical Science](https://pcts.princeton.edu).
+Since Ausgust 2024, I am an Assistant Professor in the [Department of Mathematics at the University of Arizona](https://www.math.arizona.edu/?check_logged_in=1).
+Previously, after obtaining my PhD 2021 under the supervision of [László Erdős](https://ist.ac.at/en/research/erdoes-group/) at the *Institute of Science and Technology Austria*, I have been a research fellow at the [Princeton Center for Theoretical Science](https://pcts.princeton.edu).
 My research interests are probability theory and mathematical physics with a focus on random matrices, statistical mechanics, and dynamical systems.

 ## **Curriculum vitae**

+**08/2024 – present.** Assistant Professor, University of Arizona.
-**09/2021 – present.** Research fellow, Princeton Center for Theoretical Science (PCTS), Princeton University.
+**09/2021 – 08/2024.** Research fellow, Princeton Center for Theoretical Science (PCTS), Princeton University.
 **02/2021 – 08/2021.** Postdoc, IST Austria.
 **09/2017 – 01/2021.** PhD, IST Austria.
 **2015 – 2017.** MSc, Universita’ degli studi di Roma Tor Vergata.